 This broad definition encompasses a very wide range of sexual contact or touching.
 The 2 critical elements that must be present for the touching to constitute sexual battery are (1) intent, and (2) lack of consent.

-To constitute sexual battery, the touching or contact must be intentionally done for the purpose of sexual gratification or arousal.
-If your boss accidentally touches your breast at work, or touches your butt to prevent you from falling, that is not considered sexual battery because there is no sexual intent.
+To constitute a sexual battery, the touching or contact must be intentionally done for the purpose of sexual gratification or arousal.
+If your boss accidentally touches your breast at work or touches your butt to prevent you from falling, that is not considered sexual battery because there is no sexual intent.

 The second element is a lack of consent.
 For an intentional sexual touching to constitute sexual battery, the touching must be non-consensual.
 Anyone under the age of 18 is considered a minor and lacks the capacity to give legal consent to any sexual touching.
-Therefore, any form of intentional sexual contact with an minor will automatically constitute sexual abuse or battery.
+Therefore, any form of intentional sexual contact with a minor will automatically constitute sexual abuse or battery.

 Civil Lawsuits for Sexual Abuse or Assault in California

-Under California law, anyone who is the victim of sexual abuse or assault has the ability to file a civil lawsuit and seek monetary compensation.
+Under California law, anyone who is a victim of sexual abuse or assault has the ability to file a civil lawsuit and seek monetary compensation.
 Abuse victims can bring a civil lawsuit regardless of whether they pressed criminal charges.
 In fact, victims can file suit even if they never reported or told anyone about the abuse when it happened.